jorritvm/docker_tryouts/README.md

 [1] "R says hello from within my docker world!"
 ```

-## 04 R project with RENV requirements
+### 04 R project with RENV requirements
-This time we have a minimalistic R project with RENV setup (only data.table is tracked by renv) in our windows dev environment and we want to dockerize it.
+This time I have a minimalistic R project with RENV setup (only data.table is tracked by renv) in my windows dev environment and I want to dockerize it.

 The docker file has some specific sections for this:
 ```